Is Keir Starmer facing a plot to depose him as UK prime minister?

 In September, at least 11,000 people joined a “Unite the Kingdom” march, displaying the St George flag in London.

-While Starmer denounced violence against police officers during the protests and argued that the US was “built on diversity”, the antifascist group, Hope Not Hate, and several MPs have urged the government to take stronger action against the rise of far-right groups.
+While Starmer denounced violence against police officers during the protests and argued that the UK was “built on diversity”, the antifascist group, Hope Not Hate, and several MPs have urged the government to take stronger action against the rise of far-right groups.

 Critics also say Starmer has not done enough to appeal to people who support Reform, or to address their concerns about migration.